Near room-temperature ferromagnetism from double-exchange in the van der Waals material CrGeTe$_3$: evidence from optical conductivity under pressure

 In conclusion, our study shows that the optical conductivity of the van der Waals material CrGeTe$_{3}$ is strongly affected by ferromagnetic ordering and electronic correlations, while being accurately described by DFT+DMFT calculations.
-Based on our data, we can exclude a collapse of the charge transfer gap under pressure.
-The appearance of a MIR feature in the optical conductivity is linked to the emergence of significant electron-electron correlations upon entering the metallic phase, especially in the Cr $3d_{z^2}$ orbital.
-Based on our measured plasma frequencies, we showed that the increased Curie temperature in the metallic phase is explained by a double-exchange mechanism, likely mediated by the pressure-induced creation of holes in the Cr $3d_{z^2}$ orbital.
-This double-exchange picture also explains the strong orbital and spin differentiation of mass enhancements in the Cr $3d$ shell observed in DFT+DMFT calculations.
+The appearance of an MIR feature in the optical conductivity is linked to the emergence of significant electron-electron correlations upon entering the metallic phase, especially in the Cr $3d_{z^2}$ orbital.
+Based on our measured plasma frequencies, we showed that the increased Curie temperature in the high pressure metallic phase can be explained by a double-exchange mechanism, likely mediated by the pressure-induced creation of holes in the Cr $3d_{z^2}$ orbital.
+The hereby induced valence fluctuations of Cr could be tested by XAS measurements under pressure.
 Thus, we can resolve the controversy on exchange interactions in CrGeTe$_3$ under pressure: in the low-pressure insulating regime, FM superexchange dominates, but gradually weakens as pressure causes deviations from the optimal bond geometry; once the system becomes metallic, double-exchange causes the sudden increase in $T_{\rm C}$ to near room-temperature.
-Whether the enhanced ferromagnetism of CrGeTe$_3$ under tensile strain~\cite{Idzuchi.2023} can also be explained within the double-exchange framework, remains to be seen.

-Finally, our study suggests that both an electron doping and a hole doping route to double-exchange mediated near room-temperature ferromagnetism in CrGeTe$_3$ exist: the electron doping route explored via chemical intercalation~\cite{Wang.2019} or electrostatic gating~\cite{Verzhbitskiy.2020} and the hole doping route explored so far by irradiation~\cite{Zhang.2023} or the application of pressure.
-Our explanation in terms of a double-exchange mechanism can be tested by electrostatic or chemical hole doping of CrGeTe$_3$ at ambient pressure.
+According to our microscopic picture of magnetism and electronic correlations in CrGeTe$_3$ both electron doping and hole doping induces double-exchange mediated near room-temperature ferromagnetism: electron doping via chemical intercalation~\cite{Wang.2019} or electrostatic gating~\cite{Verzhbitskiy.2020} and hole doping by irradiation~\cite{Zhang.2023} or the application of pressure.
+In the endeavour to design 2D room-temperature magnets, the doping of ferromagnetic van der Waals materials will play an important role, and our study shows how the often invoked double-exchange mechanism can be experimentally substantiated.

 \includepdf[pages=1, landscape=false]{supplement.pdf}

 \includepdf[pages=2, landscape=false]{supplement.pdf}

 \includepdf[pages=3, landscape=false]{supplement.pdf}